l3wi/aem-react-styled/docs/src/020_Getting Started/020_First component.md

    - dialog.xml

-4. Synchronize source code to crx
+# 5. Synchronize source code to crx

 The component configuration must be uploaded to crx.
-This can be done via maven install -PautoInstallPackage or other means.
+This can be done via maven install -PautoInstallPackage.
 The watch task has already uploaded the javascript file.

-4. Open browser
+# 6. Open browser

  find the new react component in the sidekick.

+# 7. Continuely improve component